The Blue Sky Meditation Protocol

-Like I said earlier this process takes just 10 minutes a day, however you can stretch it out to take more time if you want, recently I did an Ayahuasca ceremony in the Andes mountains and I didn’t have any crazy hallucinations so I just spent about 5 hours going through the Blue Sky Protocol really slowly.
+Like I said earlier this process takes just 10 minutes a day, however, you can stretch it out to take more time if you want, recently I did an Ayahuasca ceremony in the Andes mountains and I didn’t have any crazy hallucinations so I just spent about 5 hours going through the Blue Sky Protocol really slowly.

-Now, this is not just a protocol I came up with on my own, it was developed, I’m sure by people much wiser than myself over a very long period of time.
+Now, this is not just a protocol I came up with on my own, it was developed, I’m sure by people much wiser than myself over a very long time.
 There’s a very good meditation app called Headspace, that will walk you through this protocol.

 By Jonathan Roseland Connect Mindfulness has been a part of my life for the last 3 years in the form of Dual N-Back…